tensved/snet-matrix-framework/README.md

 - APP_PORT – port number on which the application will run
 - PRODUCTION – flag indicating whether the application is running in production mode
 - DOMAIN – your domain for the client application that provides the payment gateway
+- PAYMENT_TIMEOUT – time to pay for the service call

 #### Matrix
 - MATRIX_HOMESERVER_URL – URL of the Matrix homeserver